 Vertically layered gardens attract the greatest number and diversity of wildlife.
 Additions such as bird feeders and bat boxes further promote the goal of bio-diversity in the landscape.

 Gardens should be beautiful at all times.
-By selecting plants with different bloom times, varying textures, and winter interest Moody Graham is able to choreograph garden atmospheres that are constantly changing.
+By selecting plants with different bloom times, varying textures, and winter interest, Moody Graham choreographs garden atmospheres that are constantly changing.

 Increased impervious coverage has led to stream degradation and water pollution.
-Proper grading and plants help by slowing rainwater runoff, uptaking water through plant roots and allowing remaining water to infiltrate through the soil.
+Proper grading and plants counteract damage and pollution by slowing rainwater runoff, taking up water through plant roots, and allowing remaining water to infiltrate through the soil.

 GARDENS ARE NEVER COMPLETE

-Gardens are constructions of creativity that live & breath and are constantly evolving.
+Gardens are constructions of creativity that live and breathe.
+They are constantly evolving.